 We're very proud of our students and all the hard work and dedication they bring into the studio everyday.
-To show our appreciation for their continual efforts we're giving the 'spotlight' to one of them each term to showcase some of their work and share a few things about themselves.
+This page is for them to showcase some of their work and share a few things about themselves.

 - Winter 2018 -

 Terry has been an integral part of the atelier, from its humble beginnings as a weekend portrait class to the full-time school which is today.

 After a long career in business management, I started to take art lessons as a hobby at the time.
 Although it started life as leisure, I have always wanted to do it very competently.
 During the course of my art training, I practised in oil, acrylics, watercolour, pastel, as well as mixed media under various tutors.
 The tutors always encouraged me to use different mediums, but oil has always been my favourite medium by far.
 In the early stage, my works were much influenced by Russian art as my private tutor was from St. Petersburg Academy of Art.
 Copying Impressionist masters’ works including Renoir, Manet, Repin, Mary Cassatt, and Zhukovsky when using vibrant colours and painting with expressive brushstrokes were often practised.
 I have also received different artistic trainings in figures, still lifes, and landscapes at The Royal Drawing School.
 Courses such as Challenging Interiors when I was trained to make extraordinary large drawings of very spacious public places including St Paul’s Cathedral and The Natural History Museum, while Drawing/Painting by the River Thames took me to various artistic spots by the Thames to capture the atmosphere.
 Life drawing with perspectives enabled me to study figures at different viewing angles and with different correlations to other subjects in the same surrounding.
 I have also studied portrait courses at The Heatherly School of Art where natural light was used most of the time for sittings.